-With a current deadly strain of bird flu sweeping through India, many people are on edge.
+Many people are on edge With a deadly strain of bird flu sweeping through India.
 Here are some tips to help you avoid getting sick and reduce the spread of this disease.

 Bird Flu in India is a deadly strain of bird flu sweeping through India.
 Here are some tips to help you avoid getting sick and reduce the spread of this disease.
 The Bird Flu and How to Protect Yourself can be found at CNN.com/Heroes.com.